General tips for avoiding problems at International Border crossings

 - Visas and Registration.
 Ensure that you don’t need a visa in advance for your destination.
 If you do, check to see whether you can obtain one at the border, or if you have to get it in your home country.
 Some countries (e.g. Belarus and Kazakhstan) expect you to get a registration card if you are staying more than a few days, and not showing your registration card when leaving will result in a huge fine.

-- Money and procedures.
+- Money and other preparations.
 Some border crossing will spring hidden costs, especially in developing countries where you can encounter creative fees.
 Perhaps there’s an additional health check, a surprise transportation cost, or a small bribe.
 First of all, research the expected fee and come prepared with the exact sum, since people at the border tend not to have change.
 As a general note, having cash on you (USD or Euros in small notes) is always recommended, for the border itself and after crossing since you never know when the next ATM or good money exchange will be.
 It’s also advisable to have some of the destination country’s money at hand, especially if you’re going by land.
 Some buses and trains end up in places without ATMs, and you might need a little bit of the local currency for a bus or taxi.
+It is also recommended to download an offline map on google maps of your destination before you arrive.

 - Research.
 Especially in developing countries and if you are trying to cross independently.
-Check the border opening hours, make a quick research about how the border crossing is, and what can you expect.
+Check the border opening hours (some are not open 24/7!), make a quick research about how the border crossing is, and what can you expect.
 Coming clueless leaves you vulnerable.
 This is especially true in countries which are prone to corruption and scams.

 - For land crossings, get a stamp and establish contact with the carriers.
 Some countries have treaties that allow locals to travel with ID unchecked, which makes the drivers speed through border crossings.
 However, if you don’t receive an entry stamp, you’ll have serious problems upon exiting.
 Basically it means that you stayed there illegally.
 Make sure you talk to your driver, and let them know that you need a stamp (especially if it looks like you are the only tourist on the bus).
 In general, if the border seems tricky, it is best to find a way to make friends with the driver so they will take after your interests if something goes wrong, or even for them to know they have tourists on the bus.
 Start a small talk, offer food, it goes a long way.
 In some cases of an open border (e.g. The border between Russia and Belarus), you will have to get your entry stamp only upon arrival to your destination’s city.
 In other cases, you will not need an entry stamp (e.g when traveling from one EU Schengen country to another).
 Get informed in advance.
 One more quick recommendation is to take a photo of your entry stamp that will be helpful in case you lose your passport, and also good since some stamps are faded out after some time- when leaving a country, the border control will always check for an entry stamp to make sure you didn’t overstay.